US Expat Tax In Canada – Practical Info You Need To Know

 In Canada, an individual resident is taxed on worldwide income.
 However, non-residents are taxed on Canadian-source income only.

-Who Is A Canada Tax Resident
+Who Is A Canadian Tax Resident

 Tax Year In Canada And Tax Filing And Payment Rules